-- Continue to pursue open space conservation, with a priority on areas that contribute to the protection and restoration of water quality and aquatic habitats, including wetlands and buffers, coastal marshes and migration areas, groundwater reservoirs and recharge areas, and Conservation Opportunity Areas.
+- Continue to pursue open space conservation, with a priority on areas that contribute to the protection and restoration of water quality and aquatic habitats, including wetlands and buffers, coastal marshes and salt marsh migration areas, groundwater reservoirs and recharge areas, and Conservation Opportunity Areas.
 Also focus on the connectivity of these areas. - Continue to restrict development in Areas of Critical Concern identified in CRMC's Narrow River SAMP to low density residential use or acquire land as open space.
-Consider economic incentives for owners not to develop in these areas.
+Consider economic incentives for owners not to develop in these areas. - Consider amendments to local development regulations to strengthen the use of cluster zoning and conservation zoning for the purposes of protection of water resources by conserving ample forested riparian buffers and maximizing the use of LID.